zchee/neovim-wiki/GSoC-2017-Ideas.md

 Experience with benchmarking, ability to create modern websites.

 **Description:**
-With an ever changin code base it can be easy to miss regressions in performance.
+With an ever changing code base it can be easy to miss regressions in performance.
 A tool for easily creating benchmarks for time, memory usage, utilization of each CPU core or compilation times can be interesting metrics to have.